hiveeyes/beradio/README.rst

 to specific MQTT topics where measurement events are delivered.

-The Kotori multichannel DAQ subscribes to topics on the MQTT bus, receives telemetry data payloads and stores the measurements into a contemporary timeseries database.
+The Kotori multichannel DAQ subscribes to topics on the MQTT bus, receives telemetry data payloads and stores the measurements into a contemporary time-series database.
 After that, Grafana is used to display the measurement information.